Aalto-CFD/DLBFoam/README.md

-# DLBFoam: LoadBalancedChemistryModel
+# DLBFoam: Dynamic load balancing for faster reactive simulations
 ![OpenFOAM 8](https://img.shields.io/badge/OpenFOAM-8-brightgreen)

-An OpenFOAM chemistry model introducing dynamic load balancing and a zonal reference mapping filter for chemistry calculation in parallel simulations.
+DLBFoam is an open-source library for OpenFOAM.
+It introduces dynamic load balancing and a zonal reference mapping model for faster chemistry calculation in parallel simulations.

 ## Why do I need this?

 Load imbalance in parallel reactive simulations is an issue that causes very long simulation times in OpenFOAM simulations utilizing finite-rate chemistry.

-LoadBalancedChemistryModel introduces runtime load balancing through MPI routines to minimize the load imbalance between ranks and gain speed-up.
+DLBFoam introduces runtime load balancing through MPI routines to minimize the load imbalance between ranks and gain speed-up.
 The implementation details can be found in our paper [[1]](#1).